Priest Barracks of Dachau Concentration Camp: Saints of Dachau

 Among the priest-martyrs who died at Dachau were many of the 108 Polish Martyrs of World War II.
 Blessed Gerhard Hirschfelder died of hunger and illness in 1942.
-Blessed Titus Brandsma, a Dutch Carmelite, died of a lethal injection in 1942.
+Saint Titus Brandsma, a Dutch Carmelite, died of a lethal injection in 1942.
 Blessed Alojs Andritzki, a German priest, was given a lethal injection in 1943.
 Blessed Engelmar Unzeitig, a Czech priest died of typhoid in 1945.
 Blessed Giuseppe Girotti died at the camp in April 1945.

 Amid the Nazi persecution of the Tirolian Catholics, Blessed Otto Neururer, a parish priest was sent to Dachau for "slander to the detriment of German marriage", after he advised a girl against marrying the friend of a senior Nazi.
 He was cruelly executed at Buchenwald in 1940 for conducting a baptism there.
 He was the first priest killed in the concentration camps.

 The Blessed Bernhard Lichtenberg died en route to Dachau in 1943.
 In December 1944, Blessed Karl Leisner, a deacon from Munster who was dying of tuberculosis received his ordination at Dachau.
 His fellow prisoner Gabriel Piguet, the Bishop of Clermont-Ferrand presided at the secret ceremony.
 Leisner died soon after the liberation of the camp.